UK logistics company grows despite driver shortage

 Ongoing driver shortages – in all sectors such as long-haul trucking, courier, and retail – have led to delivery delays across several retail sectors.

 Pegasus Couriers operations manager Phil West, 50, said that the driver shortage had impacted most businesses in the logistics industry.
 “We were fortunate enough to be able to flex our recruitment approach and adapt.
 However, the entire industry is feeling a shortage of drivers.
 It is a concern for all in the sector.
 We have seen an increase in deliveries but a decrease in drivers for each job.
 We expect a busy season with the pre-Christmas shopping starting around the end of September.”

 The move to increase the company’s reach comes as forecast predictions show an increase in online post-pandemic shopping, particularly before the festive season.

 In the build-up to Christmas last year, Pegasus Couriers delivered around 42 000 parcels a day, totalling more than 300 000 a month.

 The provider’s operations currently cover Scotland, Ireland, and the north of England.

 The three new operations will be near Belfast, Warrington on Manchester’s outskirts, and Jarrow outside Newcastle.

-Pegasus Couriers Director Martin Smith, 56 , said that all logistics businesses were scrambling to find drivers, mostly picking staff from the same shrinking resources pool.
+Pegasus Couriers Director Martin Smith, 56 , said that all logistic businesses were scrambling to find drivers, mostly picking staff from the same shrinking resources pool.

-Smith added that several hospitality and retail workers signed up as temporary delivery drivers during the lockdown, but several left to return to their pre-pandemic jobs.
+Smith added that retail workers signed up as temporary delivery drivers during the lockdown, but several left to return to their pre-pandemic jobs.